heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 Meaning that if the elements of a column set are invisible, and their start or stop is missing, they will be deleted.
 In case of doubt, run the command without this option first.

+Provide the `--force`|`-f` in combination with `--cleanse` to force the removal of all subcolumn content elements and form fields that pose incomplete start&mdash;parts&mdash;end series, regardless of their visibility.

 > [!NOTE]
 > The command errors if it finds incomplete, *visible* subcolumn content element series.
 You will have to investigate and fix these manually.